-If you’re looking to add a recurring revenue model to your business and want to sell it successfully, our guide can help.
-We cover everything you need to know about types of recurring revenue, its pros and cons, deciding if it’s right for you, and implementing it.
+If you’re looking to add a recurring revenue model to your business and want to sell it successfully, you’ve come to the right place.

 With recurring revenue, your company can achieve:

-- A loyal customer base
+A loyal customer base

-- Stable cash flow
+Stable cash flow

-- Lower risk when it comes to growth opportunities
+Lower risk when it comes to growth opportunities

 From the customer's perspective, buying regularly and for a long time usually means there’s a long-term problem to solve.
 If you’re their company of choice, it means they trust you as their solution.